2011999/2011999/README.md

 I'm getting started with python.
 As a beginner, I'm eager to build a strong foundation in programming.

 🌱 Learning Goals:
-My current focus is on python/data analysis.
-I believe that coding has the potential to revolutionize the way we approach energy challenges.
+My current focus is on data analysis.
+I believe that data analysis has the potential to revolutionize the way we approach energy challenges.

 📫 Let's Connect:
 Reach out if you're interested in connecting on energy-related projects or if you're a fellow programming enthusiast.